01 of 07

 5 Ways Mid-Century Modern Furniture Can Liven Up Your Modern Decor

 Design is a lot of things, not all of them at the same time.
-When we’re creating a space where purpose and efficiency factor just as hight on the list of priorities as fashion and style (think kitchens, bathrooms and playrooms) then design is practical.
-When the sky is the limit and we have all the budget that we need to make a space as amazing as it possibly can be (think designing someone else’s house - sometimes) then design is fashionable.
+When we’re creating a space where purpose and efficiency factor just as high on the list of priorities as fashion and style (think kitchens, bathrooms, and playrooms) then the design is practical.
+When the sky is the limit and we have all the budget that we need to make a space as amazing as it possibly can be (think designing someone else’s house - sometimes) then the design is fashionable.
 But whatever design is being at any given point, one thing that it should always be is fun.
 That’s why as whatever our level of involvement with design - be it as professional designers, home decorators or design-lovers in general - we should be careful not to take ourselves too seriously.
 Which we sometimes do, especially when it comes to modern design.
-With all of the white wall interiors, amazing furniture pieces and angular designs, it’s easy to wind up with spaces that dazzle but that still have no real color, no pop per say.
+With all of the white wall interiors, amazing furniture pieces and angular designs, it’s easy to wind up with spaces that dazzle but that still has no real color, no pop per se.
 That’s fine for a space that’s only meant to be on display, but a home needs to feel warm and inviting.
 Which is why, many times, even if we’ve managed to design a pitch-perfect modern space, we need to ask ourselves a few questions.
 The first is how can we warm things up; where are the opportunities to infuse some life into our ultra-modern spaces?
-Well there is one pretty surefire way to bring some that livable sense of approachability to your modern space without sacrificing any of the beauty, style or personality of your room, and that - is to go a little bit less modern.
+Well, there is one pretty surefire way to bring some that livable sense of approachability to your modern space without sacrificing any of the beauty, style or personality of your room, and that - is to go a little bit less modern.
 By mixing some mid-century modern pieces into the design, modern interiors can stop being so stuffy, and start feeling like fun again.
 Now, I hear what you’re thinking, “Mid-century modern and modern are not the same thing.”
 You’re absolutely right.
 But there are some very creative new sites out there on the web, such as Article.com, that are taking a colorful new look at some mid-century classics that are the perfect way to liven up a space that’s maybe gotten a little too modern.
 So here’s three super-simple yet very effective ways that you can use mid-century modern style to your modern home.Continue to 2 of 7 below.

 02 of 07